spencewine/baseball-card-bc/README.md

 * Block-chain Baseball Cards is a demo app that won first place at Chicago's Baseball Hackday 2018.
 * Open the console to see blocks added to the block-chain whenever a new user is created or a trade is initiated.
+* Each user represents a miner.
+On every transaction the users each attempt to mine a new block.
+The first user to successfully mine a block gets a reward.
+A piece of gum!
+* A user can trade five pieces of gum for a new card.

 ## Installation

 run `npm install`<br>
 run `npm start`
+navigate to `localhost:3000` in chrome

 ## Future Features

-* Create a mining function on the Blockchain instance.
-* Each user attempts to mine a block for each transaction.
-* The user who successfully mines the block gets rewarded with a piece of gum.
-* Can trade a number of pieces of gum for a rare card?
+* Create a block-chain display component fixed to right side that shows each block as they're added to the chain.

 ## Contributors